 Rule 20.
 COVID-19 Emergency Community Rules

-- Students are expected to quarantine or isolate at home, or in an assigned UMBC residential space if housed on-campus, and notify appropriate UMBC staff if they test positive for COVID-19, feel sick, have been exposed to someone who has tested positive for COVID-19, and/or exhibit any COVID-19 symptoms.
+- Students must quarantine or isolate at home, or in an assigned UMBC residential space if housed on-campus, and notify appropriate UMBC staff if they test positive for COVID-19, feel sick, have been exposed to someone who has tested positive for COVID-19, and/or exhibit any COVID-19 symptoms.

-- Students on campus will be required to maintain the recommended distance from each other per Centers for Disease Control (CDC) guidelines and University determination.
+- Students on campus will be required to maintain the recommended distance from each other per Centers for Disease Control and Prevention (CDC) and Maryland Department of Health (MDH) guidelines and University determination.

-- Students are expected to follow CDC guidelines addressing masks/face coverings and physical distancing both on- and off-campus.
+- Students must follow CDC and MDH guidelines addressing masks/face coverings and physical distancing both on- and off-campus.
 (This off-campus requirement is necessary due to the University’s interest and need to prevent infection being introduced to our Community by unsafe off-campus behavior, and the need to prevent spread in the larger community.)

 - All students are required to comply with the Retriever Community Agreement.

-- Residential students are expected to adhere to all COVID-19 Emergency Health and Safety Residential Life policies, rules, or regulations, as enumerated in the Rights and Responsibilities and the Residential Life housing license.
+- Residential students must adhere to all COVID-19 Emergency Health and Safety Residential Life policies, rules, or regulations, as enumerated in the Rights and Responsibilities and the Residential Life housing license.

 - Non-residential students are not permitted in the residential areas, buildings and facilities with the exception of University Health Services, the Counseling Center, Student Conduct and Community Standards, and True Grits Dining Hall.

-- If a student tests positive for COVID-19, they will follow the guidance of their health care provider and/or University Health Services regarding isolation and returning to campus.
+- If a student tests positive for COVID-19, they will follow the guidance of their health care provider and/or University staff regarding isolation and returning to campus.

-- Students are expected to adhere to quarantine/isolation guidelines of University Health Services or their health care provider and participate fully and honestly with the Case Confirmation Outreach Team to assist the University’s response to positive COVID-19 cases.
+- Students must adhere to quarantine/isolation guidelines of University staff and/or their health care provider and participate fully and honestly with the University to assist the University’s response to positive COVID-19 cases.

 - Students are expected to know and observe all published COVID-19 Emergency Health and Safety rules, regulations and policies.